apache/gravitino/docs/getting-started.md

 ## Installing Apache Hive on AWS or Google Cloud Platform

 If you already have Apache Hive, Apache Hadoop in your environment, you can ignore this section and use them with Gravitino.

-You can install Apache Hive and Hadoop on AWS or Google Cloud Platform on your own, just follow the steps of how to install [Apache Hive](https://cwiki.apache.org/confluence/display/Hive/) and [Hadoop](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/SingleCluster.html) instructions on their websites.
+You can install Apache Hive and Hadoop on AWS or Google Cloud Platform manually, please follow the steps of how to install [Apache Hive](https://cwiki.apache.org/confluence/display/Hive/) and [Hadoop](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/SingleCluster.html) instructions on their websites.

 Installing and configuring Hive can be a little complex.
 If you don't already have Hive setup and running you can use the Docker container Datastrato provide to get Gravitino up and running.